I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wsk/ns-wsk-_wsk_transport.md

 ## Members

 `AddressFamily`

 The address family that is supported by the transport.
-For more information about supported address families, see
+For more information about supported
+     address families, see
      <a href="https://msdn.microsoft.com/library/windows/hardware/ff571151">WSK Address Families</a>.

 `Protocol`

 The protocol that is supported by the transport.
-For more information about the protocols that are supported for each supported address family, see
+For more information about the protocols that are
+     supported for each supported address family, see
      <a href="https://msdn.microsoft.com/library/windows/hardware/ff571151">WSK Address Families</a>.

 `ProviderId`

 The identifier of the transport provider that implements the transport.

 `SocketType`

 The type of socket that is supported by the transport.
 This member can be one of the following:

+For more information about the socket types that are supported for each supported address family, see

+     <a href="https://msdn.microsoft.com/library/windows/hardware/ff571151">WSK Address Families</a>.

 `Version`

 The version of the transport.
 The format of the version number is transport-specific.

 ## Remarks
 A WSK application passes a pointer to an array of WSK_TRANSPORT structures to the
     <a href="..\wsk\nc-wsk-pfn_wsk_control_client.md">WskControlClient</a> function when specifying
     the
     <a href="https://msdn.microsoft.com/library/windows/hardware/ff571195">WSK_TRANSPORT_LIST_QUERY</a> control